syncfusion-content/blazor-docs/blazor/circular-gauge/annotations.md

 ---
 layout: post
 title: Annotations in Blazor Circular Gauge Component | Syncfusion
-description: Learn about Annotations in Blazor Circular Gauge component of Syncfusion, and more details.
+description: Learn here all about Annotations in Syncfusion Blazor Circular Gauge component and more.
 platform: Blazor
 control: Circular Gauge
 documentation: ug
 ---

-# Annotations
+# Annotations in Blazor Circular Gauge Component

 Annotations are used to mark a specific area of interest in the Circular Gauge with texts, shapes, or images.